AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-add-event.md

 # Add event

-While viewing the data for a stream, you can add _events_, which are data points that the user manually adds to a stream.
+While viewing the data for a stream, you can add _events_, which are data values that the user manually adds to a stream.
 Any events that you add to a stream can then be visualized while viewing the stream's data or viewing the stream in a Trend session.

 To add an event to a stream, complete the following steps.

 1. In the left pane, select **Data Management** > **Sequential Data Store**.

 1. Select the stream to add an event for and choose **View Data**.

+    **Tip:** Use <xref:Search> to find your stream.

 1. Select **Add Event**.